 Development of the 20 Transit Custom fleet trial vehicles has been supported by a £4.7 million grant from the U.K. Government-funded Advanced Propulsion Centre.
 The vans are being designed and engineered at Ford’s Dunton technical centre, and at Prodrive Advanced Technology in Banbury, U.K., with programme support from Revolve Technologies.

-Ford was Europe’s No.1 selling commercial vehicle brand in 2015 and 2016, and this year has strengthened its position with a 13.3 per cent share in July year-to-date.
+Ford was Europe’s No.1 selling commercial vehicle brand in 2015, 2016 and 2017.
 The Transit Custom PHEV van is part of Ford’s global electrification commitment.
-The automaker and mobility company has invested $4.5 billion to make electric vehicles that offer customers more capability, productivity and performance.
-Ford plans to introduce 13 new electrified vehicles globally in the next five years, including an all-electric small SUV to be sold in Europe, North America and Asia.
+The automaker and mobility company has committed to invest $11 billion by 2022 to make electric vehicles that offer customers more capability, productivity and performance.
+Ford plans to introduce 40 electrified vehicles globally, including 16 full battery electric vehicles by 2022.

 Ford also recently announced an ambitious China electrification strategy and confirmed that 70 per cent of all Ford vehicles sold in China will have electrified powertrain options by 2025.
 In August, Ford signed a Memorandum of Understanding with Anhui Zotye Automobile Co., Ltd., a major manufacturer of zero-emission all-electric vehicles in China, to explore the launch of a new line of all-electric vehicles in the world’s largest auto market.